 The presence of Turks in the Buyid troops led to drastic conflicts between two ethnic groups of Dialamis and Turkish ghulams.
 The rivalry of the Dailami and Turkish elements of the Bilyid forces sometimes emerged out of religious attitudes challenged the solidarity and unity of the Buyid dynasty.
 Even the Buyid Amirs’ policy of bringing the two opposing ethnic elements together and of linking them both with his own family could not remove the disputes among two elements of Dailami and Turks.

 One of the fundamental problems of the Buyid Amirs was how to pay their troops including Dailamis and Turkish ghulams requirements.
-Bosworth explores the roots of this difficulty in the attitudes of the Amirs themselves, “their comparative inability to make the change from being military adventurers to becoming rulers of settled states” (Bosworth, p.
+Bosworth explores the roots of this difficulty in the attitudes of the Amirs themselves.
+He describes “their comparative inability to make the change from being military adventurers to becoming rulers of settled states” (Bosworth, p.
 159).
-For the payment of their troops, the Buyids established a system of land grants, iqta's, in which the grantee was allotted a sum from the Kharaj of an estate or district.
-The Buyid iqt'a system derived from earlier practice in the central lands of the Caliphate, but the Buyid period is important for the spread and consolidation of the system in western Iran (ibid).
+For the payment of their troops, the Buyids established a system of land grants, iqta's.
+In this system, the grantee was allotted a sum from the Kharaj of an estate or district.
+The Buyid iqt'a system derived from earlier practice in the central lands of the Caliphate, but the Buyid period is significant for the spread and consolidation of the system in western Iran (ibid).

 C.E.
 Bosworth, “Military Organization under the Buyids of Persia and Iraq”, Oriens, Vol. 18/19 (1965/1966), pp. 143-167.